helium/HIP/0014-poc-ripple-method.md

 - Tracking Issue: [#50](https://github.com/helium/HIP/issues/50)

 # Summary
-[summary]: #summary

 <!-- TODO: Link sections that resolve issues here !-->

 The current Proof-of-Coverage (PoC) - Onion Packet method has the following issues that this proposal is meant to resolve:

 1. The data used to validate coverage can be easily modified or spoofed
     1. RF - RSSI, SNR
     2. GPS
     3. Assert Location
 2. Current rewards associated to PoC is heavily favored in areas with high hotspot density (over-coverage)
     1. Modesto, CA
     2. New York City, NY
     3. Port Huron, MI
 3. The selection process even though based on randomness can be selective due to the nature of the witness list.
 Since a group of hotspots can be engineered or placed to only witness themselves this approach allows for isolated groups.
 This makes it easy to build Virtual Machine (VM) or RF based hotspot farms.
 [This issue will be resolved with how the Ripple Effect functions][rippleBenefits]

 # Motivation
-[motivation]: #motivation

 With a new day comes a new way "bad actors" attempt to profit from the current system.
 To fully understand this proposal you first need to grasp the basics of the current PoC system.

 #### Basics of Current PoC

 1. A challenger selects a target hotspot.
 2. Once selected the challenger creates a PoC proof
     1. Starting with the target hotspot the challenger selects the next hotspot in the PoC path based on witness list and [hex](https://h3geo.org/docs) location (how the 300m limit is enforced).
     2. The challenger repeats the above step (2.i) but starts with the hotspot selected to be the next hop.
     3. The PoC path is created containing 2 - 5 hotspots (hops)
 3. The initial challengee receives the PoC proof via the p2p network and decrypts the packet (envelope) it signs it and then returns it to the challenger
 4. The hotspot then broadcasts the new envelope that is now one layer less than the previous one via Radio Frequency (LoRa / RF).
 5. This signal is then picked up by neighboring hotspots.
 The receiving hotspots have two options.
     1. The hotspot is the next hop in the PoC proof so it's able to decrypt another layer of the envelope and perform steps (4-5.i).